 The European Intervention Initiative is a French-led initiative that was set out by President Macron in September 2017 as part of his vision for a “sovereign, united and democratic Europe”.

 Participation is by invitation only and a Letter of Intent launching the initiative was signed by nine European countries on 25 June 2018.
-Finland has since joined the EII, taking the number of participating European countries to 10.
+Finland has since joined the EII, taking the current number of participating European countries to 10.
+Italy formally announced its willingness to join in mid-September 2019.

 At its heart the EII will be a flexible and non-binding forum of European states that are able, and willing, to engage their military forces when and where necessary in order to protect European security interests across the spectrum of crises, and without prejudice to the framework through which action is taken (i.e. the UN, NATO, the EU or as an ad hoc coalition).